Winter Weather Advisory issued for Weston by NWS - NewsBreak

 Winter Weather Advisory issued for Weston by NWS

-Effective: 2021-10-13 08:57:00 MDT Expires: 2021-10-13 18:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2021-10-12 18:00:00 MDT Expires: 2021-10-13 18:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 Road conditions are available on your smartphone from the 5 1 1 app for your state.
-Target Area: Weston WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM MDT THIS EVENING * WHAT...Snow.
-Additional snow accumulations of 1 to 3 inches.
-Winds gusting as high as 50 mph. * WHERE...The Weston County Plains. * WHEN...Until 6 PM MDT this evening. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
-Gusty winds could bring down tree branches.alerts.weather.gov
+Target Area: Weston WINTER WEATHER ADVISORY NOW IN EFFECT FROM 6 PM THIS EVENING TO 6 PM MDT WEDNESDAY * WHAT...Snow.
+Total snow accumulations of 1 to 6 inches with the highest amounts toward the north side of Weston county.
+Winds gusting as high as 50 mph on Wednesday. * WHERE...The Weston County Plains. * WHEN...From 6 PM this evening to 6 PM MDT Wednesday. * IMPACTS...Plan on slippery road conditions.
+Gusty winds could bring down tree branches. * ADDITIONAL DETAILS...Travel will be hazardous, especially on Wednesday morning.alerts.weather.gov

 Comments / 0